Kennedy's vaccine committee plans to vote on COVID-19, hepatitis B and chickenpox shots

 The new members are:

-— Hilary Blackburn, a pharmacist and podcaster who HHS officials said is director of medication access and affordability for AscensionRx.
+— Hillary Blackburn, a pharmacist and podcaster who HHS officials said is director of medication access and affordability for AscensionRx.

 — Dr. Evelyn Griffin, an obstetrician and gynecologist based in Baton Rouge, Louisiana.